-- 14.2.1 As explained in Section 1.7 of this CoCP, the contractor's EMP will include a Pollution Incident Response Plan which will include details of controls to be adopted to manage the risk of pollution incidents and procedures to be followed in the event of any pollution incidents. - 14.2.2 The Pollution Incident Response Plan will include the following, as appropriate: - Reference to the management plans for other construction activities insofar as they are relevant for the purposes of mitigating against pollution incidents. - Procedures to be adopted to contain, limit and mitigate any adverse effects, as far as reasonably practicable, in the event of a pollution incident. - Details of spill clean-up companies appropriate to deal with pollution incidents associated with the materials being used or stored on site. - Procedures to be followed and appropriate information to be provided in the event of any incident such as a spillage or release of a potentially hazardous material. - Procedures for notifying appropriate emergency services, authorities the Employer's Representative and personnel on the construction site. - Procedures for notifying relevant statutory bodies, environmental regulatory bodies, local authorities and local water and sewer providers of pollution incidents, where required. - Maps showing the locations, together with address and contact details, of local emergency services facilities such as police stations, fire authorities, medical facilities and other relevant authorities. - Contact details for the persons responsible on the construction site and within the contractor's organistion for pollution incident response. - 14.2.3 The Pollution Incident Response Plan will also be prepared in accordance with PPG 21 Pollution Incident Response Planning. - 14.2.4 The contractor will consult with relevant organisations including emergency services, statutory bodies, environmental regulatory authorities, local authorities, local water and sewer providers and the Health and Safety Executive regarding development of the Pollution Incident Response Plan.
+- 14.2.1 As explained in Section 1.7 of this CoCP, the contractor's EMP will include a Pollution Incident Response Plan which will include details of controls to be adopted to manage the risk of pollution incidents and procedures to be followed in the event of any pollution incidents. - 14.2.2 The Pollution Incident Response Plan will include the following, as appropriate: - Reference to the management plans for other construction activities insofar as they are relevant for the purposes of mitigating against pollution incidents. - Procedures to be adopted to contain, limit and mitigate any adverse effects, as far as reasonably practicable, in the event of a pollution incident. - Details of spill clean-up companies appropriate to deal with pollution incidents associated with the materials being used or stored on site. - Procedures to be followed and appropriate information to be provided in the event of any incident such as a spillage or release of a potentially hazardous material. - Procedures for notifying appropriate emergency services, authorities the Employer's Representative and personnel on the construction site. - Procedures for notifying relevant statutory bodies, environmental regulatory bodies, local authorities and local water and sewer providers of pollution incidents, where required. - Procedures for notifying persons or owners and occupiers of property affected by any pollution incident as soon as possible after the incident occurring, including notification of the actions which will be, or are being taken, to address the effects of the incident. - Maps showing the locations, together with address and contact details, of local emergency services facilities such as police stations, fire authorities, medical facilities and other relevant authorities. - Contact details for the persons responsible on the construction site and within the contractor's organistion for pollution incident response. - 14.2.3 The Pollution Incident Response Plan will also be prepared in accordance with PPG 21 Pollution Incident Response Planning. - The contractor will consult with relevant organisations including emergency services, statutory bodies, environmental regulatory authorities, local authorities, local water and sewer providers and the Health and Safety Executive regarding development of the Pollution Incident Response Plan.